Bienvenue au PRIX LAURENCE 2025

 Christiane Kremer

-Christiane Kremer is a journalist and responsible for culture at RTL.
+Christiane Kremer is a journalist and was responsible for culture at RTL until her retirement in 2023.
 As an author, she writes cabaret texts, plays, short stories and children’s books.
 For the children’s book « So mol, Lobo! » (with Vincent Biwer) she was awarded with the Luxembourg Book Prize in 2019.
 She co-founded the publishing house « Kremart Edition » in 2013.
 Her debut novel « De Bicherbus » was published in 2020.

 Copyright Foto: Sven Becker